guimCC/Bank2NotionFinanceOS/README.md

 - In the first lines, modify the `UPPERCASE_VARIABLES` to those suitting your needs.
 - Feel free to check the `categorize_transaction` function which applies this logic, and modify it fitting your needs.

+**Categorization**:
+- Below the variables on the previous step, you will find both `EXPENSE_KEYWORDS` and `INCOME_KEYWORDS` dicts.
+- Feel free to add as many filters as you want.
+These are basic string matching conditions, in the format: `'lowercase_substring':'notion expense type name (case sensitive)'`.
+For example: `'carrefour'':'Groceries'`

+As mentioned, these are very basic logics, but work very effectively, at least in my case.
+Feel free to modify the code to make room for more advanced categorization techniques (maybe a **ML Approach**?)

 ### Backend
 #### Create venv
 Working with `python 3.10.12`